 I thought I was in the clear.
-My son had been sleeping through the night through infancy and toddlerhood, waking up like clockwork at 7am the next morning.
+My son had been sleeping through the night from infancy and into toddlerhood, waking up like clockwork at 7am the next morning.

-But then the wake ups began to creep earlier and earlier.
-At first I didn’t think it was too bad.
-I figured I’d start his day earlier and adjust his nap.
+But then… the wake ups began creeping earlier and earlier.
+At first I didn’t think it was too bad, figuring I’d start the day earlier and adjust the nap.
 Except those few minutes kept stretching, and I couldn’t keep justifying waking up so early.

 The morning wake ups got to the point where they were cutting into my morning routine.
-I wasn’t able to wake up earlier than everyone else, enjoying the quiet morning.
-Soon his wake ups were so early even I was still asleep.
+I wasn’t able to wake up earlier than everyone else and enjoy the quiet morning.
+His wake ups were so early even I was still asleep.

 There was no way I was going to let 5am be his new wake up time.
 I knew kids woke up early, but that early?